BMW, Bosch join Deutsche Bahn in airline cartel damages claim

 The firm is seeking 1.2 billion euros in damages plus 560 million euros in interest in a suit filed with a court in Cologne, plus another $370 million in the United States.

-In the United States, it is seeking damages from Air France (AIRF.PA), All Nippon Airways, Cargolux, KLM, Martinair, Qantas and SAS.
+In the United States, it is seeking damages from Air France , All Nippon Airways, Cargolux, KLM, Martinair, Qantas and SAS.